cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - Activate the mod and restart the game as prompted
 - The updated mod should then work as intended

-New:
+News:
+- Added more infos about how AIBoost work (to avoid confusion)
-- The AI Chronotanks jump no more in groups.
+- The AI Chronotanks no longer jump in groups.
 Human is unable to do this, so it was unfair.
-You can re-enable group-jumps by the .ini file if you like.
+You can re-enable group-jumps by the .ini file if you like
-- AIBoostLevel is dynamic by the number of enemies/friendlies he personally sees, this to rebalance unfair groups a bit.
-(Can be enabled/disabled/tweaked using the .ini file.)
+- AIBoostLevel is dynamic by the number of enemies/friendlies he personally sees, to rebalance unfair groups (Can be enabled/disabled/tweaked using the .ini file.)
-- You can now set the boost for your allies and your ennemies independently(when dynamic AI boost is disabled)
+- You can now set the boost for your allies and your ennemies independently (when dynamic AI boost is disabled)
-- FFA detection, it automatically disables Dynamic AI in these cases because there are no teams so noting to rebalance.
+- FFA detection, it automatically disables Dynamic AI in these cases because there are no teams so noting to rebalance
-- Several tweaks to increase the intelligence for the AI a lot.
-(See new options in the .ini file)
+- Several tweaks to greatly increase AI intelligence (See new options in the .ini file)
-- Because of the better intelligence the AI cash-cheat could be set back to a way lower value.
-It's almost equal with human now. :-)
 - Now the AI technology increase more faster
 - AI build more air units/defenses and GAP generators

 Hotfix:
-- Sometime Harvesters went to the another side of the map instead of going to closest Tiberium field.
-This is fixed now (Thanks to Cyberarm)
+- Sometimes harvesters would go to the other side of the map instead of going to the nearest Tiberium field.
+It's fixed now (Thanks to Cyberarm)
-- Naval production by AI was unlimited.
-An AI tried to build more vessels than all other enemies together resulting in unlimited production when multiple AI's.
+- AI ship production was unlimited.
+An AI try to build more ships than all other enemies combined, resulting in unlimited production.
-  Now it counts the human vessels only.
-In the .ini file you can edit some settings for this.
+Now it counts the human ships only.
+In the .ini file you can edit some settings for this
 - AI keeps building harvesters in some situations.
-Now you can set a max limit in the .ini file.
+Now you can set a max limit in the .ini file
 - Fixed AI make too much engineers
-- Fixed the AIAttackFirstTime(.ini), now it work!
+- Fixed the AIAttackFirstTime (in the .ini), now it work!

 ---

 General Mod info:
 - The Rampastring Quality of Live MOD. (waypoints, etc.)
 - Engineer instant capture
-- Engineers automatically choose new target after capturing.
+- Engineers automatically choose new target after capturing
 - Additional Zoom Levels
 - RA Immersive Helis Mod (And all Air units have a sight) (Use 'L' to land)
 - Tech stealing by capturing a building with an Engineer (Allies vs Soviets)
 - Harvester have memory of latest harvest location, this is now editable by .ini file
-- AI knows how to use Thiefs and Spies.
+- AI knows how to use Thiefs and Spies
 - AI knows how to use a MAD Tank and Demo truck.
-- AI knows how to use chronoshifting with a Chrono Tank.
+- AI knows how to use chronoshifting with a Chrono Tank
-- AI knows how to use Naval stuff.
+- AI knows how to use Naval stuff
-- AI attacks interval uses different ways.
-(Hunt, Closest enemy, etc.)
+- AI attacks interval uses different ways (Hunt, Closest enemy, etc.)
-- AI Scatters all units on new attack launch to unlock stuck/blocked units.
+- AI Scatters all units on new attack launch to unlock stuck/blocked units
-- AI Air units no longer just attack Refineries, it selects random between basedefence, factories, power, buildings, naval units or all threats.
+- AI Air units no longer just attack Refineries, it selects random between basedefence, factories, power, buildings, naval units or all threats
-- AI understands importants of buildings & units a lot better and uses it during attack.
+- AI understands importants of buildings & units a lot better and uses it during attack
 - AI Engineers no longer walk in groups.
 They choose his own targets
-- AI Customizable limits for nr of AI buildings, tanks, etc.
+- AI Customizable limits for number of AI buildings, tanks, etc.
-- AI handles his cash flow and building priorities/limits a lot smarter.
+- AI handles his cash flow and building priorities/limits a lot smarter
-- AI doesn't wait for the player to let his base grow and/or tech up to the highest level.
+- AI doesn't wait for the player to let his base grow and/or tech up to the highest level
-- AI's MCV goes to tiberium and deploys there for extra base, AI limitations for buildings, etc. will grow on each MCV deployment.
+- AI's MCV goes to tiberium and deploys there for extra base, AI limitations for buildings, etc. will grow on each MCV deployment
-- AI scans for human Naval objects, if he detects a Naval stuff, it will upscale his Naval and Air stuff.
+- AI scans for human Naval objects, if he detects a Naval stuff, it will upscale his Naval and Air stuff
-- AI lowers tank production if human goes naval and GroundWar is disabled.
-(Allies still build Chronotanks beacause they can Chronoshift)
+- AI lowers tank production if human goes naval and GroundWar is disabled (Allies still build Chronotanks beacause they can Chronoshift)
-- AI Medics and Mechanics now only repairs friendly units.
+- AI Medics and Mechanics now only repairs friendly units
-- Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot.
+- Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot
 - ChronoKillCargo set to False.
-Chronoshifting APCs or transports will not kill any passengers or cargo.
+Chronoshifting APCs or transports will not kill any passengers or cargo
 - Aftermath fast build MOD (Use .ini to enable/disable)
 - AttackMove MOD (Use Shift)
 - Now its possible to add more starting cash and units!
 Editable by the .ini file
-- You can now remove toggle with space between old/new graphic in gameconstant.xml.
+- You can now remove toggle with space between old/new graphic in gameconstant.xml
 - Added the option to remove shroud from the map
-- AI have a limit of yards/wars/vessel carrier according of fast build on/off.
+- AI have a limit of contruction yard/war factory/vessel carrier according to fast build on/off.
 Its more realist against a humain even with a massive base

 The AI monitors what you are doing and uses this on how to react while upgrading his base.
-More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this.
+More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this It's totally dynamic. :-)
-Etc.
-It's totally dynamic. :-)

 ---